Calico is just one longevity research company that promises to make major headlines in the longevity investing space.

-Calico tops our list.
-That’s because this company, founded by Google (NASDAQ:GOOGL) in 2013, has never shied away from the immensity of its goal.
-“With some longer term, moonshot thinking around healthcare and biotechnology, I believe we can improve millions of lives,” Google’s CEO, Larry Page said, announcing the new company.
+Calico tops our list of longevity research companies.
+That’s because this company, founded by Google in 2013, has never shied away from the immensity of its goal.
+“With some longer term, moonshot thinking around healthcare and biotechnology, I believe we can improve millions of lives,” Larry Page, then CEO of Google, said when he announced the new company.

 Since then, Calico has taken some exciting steps towards realizing this far-flung goal.
 It has partnered with the Broad Institute (of CRISPR-Cas9 fame), the Jackson Laboratory and the Buck Institute.
 Other projects have been initiated with AbbVie (NYSE:ABBV), AncestryDNA and QB3.

-And while Calico is still a long way from realizing the plot of Tuck Everlasting, these partnerships signal wider interest in the space … and a belief in its potential.
+And while Calico is still a long way from realizing immortality, these partnerships signal wider interest in the space as well as a belief in its potential.

 2. Human Longevity

-Human Longevity is another company to watch.
+Human Longevity is another longevity research company to watch.
 Like Calico, it’s not afraid to make big claims: Human Longevity promises its products and services will “revolutionize the practice of medicine.”

 Those services include genomic sequencing and analysis.
-The company is also developing a comprehensive database of genomic information called the HLI Knowledgebase.
-Together, these should empower the life science sector as a whole to develop more effective, genetically targeted drugs.
+The longevity research company is also developing a comprehensive database of genomic information called the HLI Knowledgebase.
+These should empower the life science sector as a whole to develop more effective, genetically targeted drugs.

 But that’s not all.
 Human Longevity is also investigating how stem cell-based therapies might one day extend the human lifespan.

-Genescient hopes to keep you young by staving off aging diseases.
-To that end, they’re at work on numerous drug candidates, all designed to treat things like diabetes or sepsis.
-These are still in the proof of concept stage.
+Genescient hopes to keep people young by staving off aging diseases.
+To that end, it’s at work on numerous drug candidates, all designed to treat ailments like diabetes or sepsis.
+These are still in the proof-of-concept stage.

-Then there’s GERO.
-This biotech isn’t just generating research into longevity—they’re developing new mathematical methods too!
-The company works with high dimensional omics data to identify therapeutic intervention points — and as their website explains, the data is so complex, it demands new approaches to mathematical analysis.
+Next, there’s Gero.
+This company isn’t just generating longevity research — it’s developing new mathematical methods too.
+The company works with high-dimensional omics data to identify therapeutic intervention points — and as its website explains, the data is so complex it demands new approaches to mathematical analysis.

-Their investigational drug candidates are all in the preclinical stage.
-They focus on diseases ranging from cancer and type 2 diabetes to bacterial infections.
+Its investigational drug candidates are all in the preclinical stage, and this longevity research company focuses on diseases ranging from cancer and type 2 diabetes to bacterial infections.

 5. Navitor Pharmaceuticals

-With such big name investors as Johnson & Johnson (NYSE:JNJ), Sanofi-Genzyme (NYSE:SNY, EPA:SAN) and Atlas Venture, Navitor Pharmaceuticals is worth watching.
-The drug company’s platform is based on mTORC1, a protein kinase complex which regulates cellular aging.
+With such major investors as Johnson & Johnson (NYSE:JNJ), Sanofi-Genzyme (NYSE:SNY) and Atlas Venture, Navitor Pharmaceuticals is worth watching.
+The drug company’s platform is based on mTORC1, a protein kinase complex that regulates cellular aging.

 “Navitor’s approach is to selectively ‘turn up’ or ‘turn down’ these cellular pathways to restore normal activity of mTORC1,” reads the company’s website.
-In so doing, they hope to cure numerous age-related diseases, as well as some genetic disorders.
+In so doing, it hopes to cure numerous age-related diseases, as well as some genetic disorders.

 Don’t forget to follow us @INN_LifeScience for real-time news updates.